 Police said the one of the victims saw a black Toyota pickup truck used in the getaway.
 Lesley was stopped a short time later in a black Toyota pickup truck by state police on Wellington Avenue, and was arrested on an out standing warrant.

 While in custody, he allegedly told police that he didn't enter the Wahconah Street residence, but that he did drive two men, including Sparrow, to and from the apartment.
-The other man was not identified in the police report.
-Lesley told police he had been intimidated into helping the men and feared for his family's safety.
-According to the report, Lesley's jeans had what appeared to be a blood stain on them.

 One of the victims also identified Sparrow, known as "Yameen," as the gunman by his voice and mannerisms, according to the police report.